Gentle Introduction to Feature Scaling

 Performing feature scaling on Python

-To perform standardisation, use the StandardScaler
+To perform standardization, use the StandardScaler

 module from the sklearn